jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 When trying to use the data to answer the questions I wanted to answer, the passage of time creates an issue that must be addressed.
 A lot of the datapoints are counts that were saved at the time the dataset was made public in 2020.
 These datapoints increase over time so if we want to use them to predict a review at the time it was created, these datapoints need to be adjusted to represent what they would have been at the time of the review.
-There are three major places where time discounting came into importance:
+There are two major places where time discounting came into importance:
 1. Target Creation - More recent reviews have less time to accumulate votes.
 This needs to be adjusted for otherwise older reviews will always seem more useful.
-2. Feature Engineering -
-3.
+2. Feature Engineering - Utilize actual or estimated counts at the time of the review instead of at the time the dataset was released.

 ## Target Creation